-5-9.15.8.2 For projects being delivered by an external organisation, funding agreements or formal legal contracts will need to be put in place before delivery commences.
+5.9.15.8.2 For projects being delivered by an external organisation, funding agreements or formal legal contracts will need to be put in place before delivery commences.
 These agreements are important in setting out project monitoring and evaluation requirements, claims/invoice profile and setting out main tasks and responsibilities, including key conditions of the funding.
 This information is also recorded throughout the project lifecycle through a RACI chart.

 Agreements/contracts also set out the recovery and/or clawback arrangements in the event of non-compliance, mis-representation, underperformance, mismanagement and/or a failure to deliver an outcome.
 Any variations to these funding agreements/contracts must be signed off and approved by the Combined Authority.

 - 5.9.25.8.3 All Growth Fund schemes, and any other funds delegated to the Business Board, such as Getting Building Fund, will have a funding agreement that sets out the outputs that are required and the schedule of payments that are to be paid.
-These are examined at each point in the claim. - 5.9.35.8.4 Following approval of a Business Case it may be necessary to complete a range of statutory processes to ensure the project is ready to start.continue to the next stage.
+These are examined at each point in the claim. - 5.9.3 5.8.4 Following approval of a Business Case it may be necessary to complete a range of statutory processes to ensure the project is ready to start.continue to the next stage.
 For example, planning permission or a Compulsory Purchase Orders.Order.
 National and local S106 requirements will be followed when gaining planning permission.
 It may also be necessary to satisfy a number of conditions agreed as part of the Business Case appraisal.
-Due diligence of 7 | P age
+Due diligence of such processes/conditions will then be carried out as required prior to the Combined Authority issuing a formal legal contract.